Chia-Network/chiavdf/src/hw/readme.txt

 To run the hardware VDF client with a Chia timelord in testnet:

-Install Chia blockchain:
-https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL
+Install Chia blockchain (skip the GUI part as it won't be needed): https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL

 Configure testnet10 (or a different testnet as needed): https://github.com/Chia-Network/chia-blockchain/wiki/How-to-Connect-to-the-Testnet

-Start a local full node (in chia-blockchain directory): venv/bin/chia start node
+Start a local full node (in chia-blockchain directory; Python venv should be already activated): chia start node

 Change log level in config file (it is likely located in ~/.chia/mainnet/config/config.yaml):
 ...
     log_level: INFO

-Start timelord (in chia-blockchain directory): venv/bin/chia start timelord-only
+Start timelord (in chia-blockchain directory): chia start timelord-only

 Start HW VDF client (in chiavdf/src directory):
-./hw_vdf_client 8000 3
+./hw_vdf_client 8000

 Watch timelord logs, the following lines would indicate the proofs are coming: tail -f ~/.chia/mainnet/log/debug.log